zanata/zanata-styleguide/README.md

 - css + js in /dist folder
 - images in /img folder

+*BRANCH proj-landing-proto*
-PROJECT Pages added so far (see proj-landing-proto branch) (content still needs to be added/customised)
+PROJECT Pages added so far (see proj-landing-proto branch)
 - landing page (for project called Zanata server) [index.html]
 - about [about.html]
 - people [people.html]